Multiple copies of books are available for a 6-week loan period. They are available on a first come, first served basis.

 Thursday, May 19, 2 PM

-Join librarians Liz and Sam to discuss popular titles with social book club for adults.
+Join librarians Liz and Sam to discuss popular titles in a social book club for adults.
 Meets upstairs at The Annex, 205 Park, right next to McGonigal's in downtown Barrington.
 We'll provide some appetizers or desserts - other food and beverages available for purchase.

 Monday, November 9, 7 PM: Mr. Penumbra's 24-Hour Bookstore by Robin Sloan